-Executive Oversight: Chief Health Director Board Oversight: Pension and Health Benefits Committee Finance and Administration Committee Investment Committee Category: Strategic Strategic Goal(s): Exceptional Health Care: Ensure our members have access to equitable, high-quality, affordable health care Functional Objective To ensure the sustainability of the long-term care program at a price point that is affordable to policy holders.
-Risk Statement: Inability to fund future obligations of the Long-Term Care (LTC) Program in a manner that is affordable to policy holders.
-Risk Analysis: Due to investment return volatility, higher than expected claims' experience, and pending class action litigation, the LTC Program's ability to fund future obligations is at risk.
+Executive Oversight: Chief Health Director, Chief Actuary Board Oversight: Pension and Health Benefits Committee Finance and Administration Committee Investment Committee Category: Strategic Strategic Goal(s): Exceptional Health Care: Ensure our members have access to equitable, high-quality, affordable health care Functional Objective To ensure the sustainability of the long-term care program at a price point that is affordable to policy holders Risk Statement: Inability to fund future obligations of the Long-Term Care (LTC) Program in a manner that is affordable to policy holders Risk Analysis: Due to investment return volatility, higher than expected claims' experience, the LTC Program's ability to fund future obligations is at risk.
 To mitigate this risk, CalPERS has performed extensive analysis on actual and projected claims experiences, varied investment return scenarios, and actuarial assumptions.
-CalPERS has also completed work that included examination of options to improve investment returns, premium increases, and optional benefit reductions to address affordability and ensure sustainability of the Long-Term Care Program.
-This work resulted in the board approving a new investment asset allocation for the LTC Fund in March 2021 and engaging an investment manager specializing in LTC.
-Residual Risk Rating: High Impact, High Probability Risk Trend: $\leftarrow \rightarrow$ No Change
+CalPERS has also completed work that included examination of options to improve investment returns, premium increases, and optional benefit reductions to address affordability and ensure sustainability of the LTC Program.
+Utilizing the Controls in Place and the Asset Liability Management Review for LTC, the board approved a new investment asset allocation for the LTC Fund in September 2024.
+Rating: High Impact, High Probability Risk Trend: $\leftarrow \rightarrow$ No Change

-The following are high-level entity controls; and is not an exhaustive list of all controls in place.
+The following are high-level entity controls; and is not an exhaustive list of all controls in place